Jewelv/jewelv.github.io/_pages/showcase.md

 Discussion
 ======

-Please leave your comments on the following website
+Please leave your comments on the following website:
 <https://showcasecomments.weebly.com/student-showcase-comments/discussion>
 Thank you!